gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 they felt more intuitive and less intimidating than other solutions with more "traditional" UI and they tend to look really nice on screenshots.
 Then maybe it'll be easier for me to convince other people to get on board? :slightly_smiling_face:

-So I started thinking about a node system that would **not** be "coding with nodes".
+So, I started thinking about a node system that would **not** be "coding with nodes".

 ### Node system